zijun-zhao/deeplearning.ai/COMS4111/Lecture10_Index&QueryProcessing.md

 * One solution: periodic re-organization of the file with a new hash function
     * Expensive, disrupts normal operations
 * Better solution: allow the number of buckets to be **modified dynamically**.

+## 3 Apr 2020

-28. Indices on Multiple Keys
+1. Indices on Multiple Keys
 * Composite search keysare search keys containing more than one attribute
     * E.g., (dept_name, salary)
         * Then first sort according to dept_name, and within a same dept_name sort according to salary